ckkunc/url-shortener/README.md

-A url-shortening webpage built using React and Flask.
+A url-shortening webpage built using React, Flask, and Firebase.